Beetroot and Sweet Potato Salad

-This beetroot and sweet potato salad with arugula and goat cheese is perfect for the holidays.
-It has a nice balance of sweet and savory flavors, and looks so pretty with its jewel toned bites of roasted beets and sweet potatoes.
+This beetroot and sweet potato salad has a nice balance of sweet and savory flavors.
 This salad is an easy, delicious way to start off a Thanksgiving, Christmas, or New Year’s Eve feast.
+It’s vegan and gluten free which makes it a great option if you’re accommodating guests with various dietary restrictions.

 What to serve with this beetroot and sweet potato salad

-If you’re looking for a main course to pair with this salad, try this delicious vegan lemon garlic pasta.
+If you’re looking for a main course to pair with this salad, try this delicious meatless meatloaf.
 It’s easy to make, budget friendly, and perfect for entertaining.

-Beetroot and sweet potato salad piled on a white plate.
+Beetroot and sweet potato salad in a white bowl.

 Ingredients and substitutions